iSkane

 La Dispute Here, Hear.
 II3.5

-La Dispute Here, Hear3.5
+La Dispute Here, Hear.3.5

 Phil Collins Face Value3.0

-Peter Gabriel Peter Gabriel (Security)4.0
+Peter Gabriel Security4.0

-Peter Gabriel Peter Gabriel (Car)4.0
+Peter Gabriel Car3.0

-Peter Gabriel Peter Gabriel (Melt)4.5
+Peter Gabriel Melt4.5

 I grew up on Peter Gabriel.
 The one CD that was always playing in my parents' car was Peter Gabriel's 'Shaking the Tree: Greatest Hits'.
 I loved this album, and once I grew up to realize that there are actually songs outside of greatest hits albums, I picked this up.
 There isn't anything Peter Gabriel can't do.
 He was fantastic in Genesis, and he's still going strong solo (except for the 'Scratch My Back' exception).
 Overall an amazing album, I also happen to have found it on vinyl for $3, how fucking great is that?